Geokureli/Newgrounds/README.md

 When your game is being played on Newgrounds.com you can find the sessionId in the loaderVars, or you can have the API find it automatically with

-`NG.createAndCheckSession(myGame.stage, "app id here");`
+`NG.createAndCheckSession("app id here");`

-This will also determine the host that will be used when logging events.
+This will also determine the host that will be used when logging events (except when ng_lite is active).
 You can also set or change the host using `NG.core.host`.
 The host is used to track views and various other events logged to NG.io.

 ### Manual Login